mdtanker/polartoolkit/docs/contribute.md

 This will both build the dist files, and upload to TestPyPI.

-Make a new environment, activate it:
+Make a new environment and activate it:

-    make test_env
+    make test_pypi_env
-    mamba activate antarctic_plots_test
+    mamba activate antarctic_plots_test_pypi

  and run the following, replacing the asterisks with the version number: